nyorain/nodes-old/docs/concept.md

 [4](file://~/programming/nodes/concept.md)
 ```

-- Everything still as compatible as possible with existing tech (at least
-  at the beginning, as long as sane).
-Integrate well with text-editors
+- goal: integrate well with text-editors

 So: what is a node?
 -------------------

 - a piece of information
 	- can link to other nodes
-	- can consist of other nodes, like a photoalbum or an album
+	- can consist of other nodes, like an album or a todo list
-	- can be an atomic piece of information like a picture or a text
+	- can be an atomic piece of information like a picture, text, song or url
 	- or a code snippet
 	- or some custom type (like a conversation, a memory, a book chapter,
 	  a drawing, a film or video, a protocol, whatever basically)